jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

   (fa) approve forms for applications under Part 5:
   (fb) give directions as to the disposal of persistent organic pollutants:
   (fc) approve standards for containment facilities:
-  (g) carry out any powers, functions, and duties conferred on it by or under this Act or any other enactment.
+  (g) carry out any powers, functions, and duties conferred on it by or under this Act.
 (2) The Authority must, before exercising the function specified in subsection (1)(fc), consult the persons whom the Authority considers are representative of the classes of person who are likely to have an interest in the standards.
 (3) This section does not limit section 17 of the Crown Entities Act 2004.